garrettwrong/cuTWED/README.rst

 -  Portability, I expect you have linux at this time.
 -  I have not had time to profile or optimize it, there are things I know to have improvements.
--  The python packaging requires you have the CUDA library locally or system installed.
-When I surveyed the options that permit this via python packaging, I didn't like any of the options.
-Still considering...

 If you find an issue or bug with the code, please submit an issue.
 More details about this can be found in the contributing document.